8VIM/8VIM/README.md

 #####Basic Needed Stuff

--Right Sector acts as a backspace Key.
+- Right Sector acts as a backspace Key.
--Bottom Sector acts as a Enter Key.
+- Bottom Sector acts as a Enter Key.
--Top Sector acts as a combi of SHIFT and CAPS_LOCK Key, i.e, Press once Shift is active, Press Twice CAPS is active and Press once more and everything is back to usual.
+- Top Sector acts as a combi of SHIFT and CAPS_LOCK Key, i.e, Press once Shift is active, Press Twice CAPS is active and Press once more and everything is back to usual.
--Left Sector acts as the button that takes you to the Number Pad.
+- Left Sector acts as the button that takes you to the Number Pad.

 #####Cursor Movements